What are the five levels of DevOps practice?

 Now that you have the basics in place, it’s time to scale DevOps best practices to your other teams and departments.

-As communication and collaboration increases, the focus automatically shifts to improving service management and application delivery.
+As communication and collaboration increase, the focus automatically shifts to improving service management and application delivery.
 Once the IT department has adopted DevOps practices, other departments will begin to adapt the process as well.

 With all this in motion, more and more knowledge will be shared within the organization, accelerating the overall improvement of the DevOps culture.